-The length of time an engine can operate before an oil change depends on the oil quality used, the type of fuel used, engine oil consumption, vehicle application, level of dust in the air and fuel consumption.
-The change intervals given in the Lubrication and Servicing Schedule are maximal intervals.
-If the vehicle is operating in heavy-duty operation, dusty or off-road conditions, etc., reduce the intervals for more frequent oil changes.
+The length of time an engine can operate before an oil change depends on the quality oil used, the type of fuel used, fuel consumption, engine oil consumption, vehicle application, level of dust in the air, and fuel consumption.
+The change intervals given in the Lubrication And Servicing Schedule are maximum intervals.
+If the vehicle is operating in heavy-duty operation, dusty or offroad conditions, etc., reduce the intervals for more frequent oil changes.